Indicia-Team/indicia-docs/developing/rest-web-services/authentication.rst

   --header 'Authorization: Bearer <YOUR ACCESS TOKEN>'

 The token consists of a header, payload and signature.
-On reeceipt, the payload is base-64 decoded then JSON decoded.
+On receipt, the payload is base-64 decoded then JSON decoded.
 The resulting array must contain an element with key, ``iss``, having the value of the url field of the website, as stored in the configuration for the website in the warehouse.
 This allows the relevant public key to be looked up in order to verify the signature.

-The payload may also contain
+The payload may also contain:

 * ``email_verified``, boolean.
 If this is present and false then the request is blocked.